Clueless (TV series): Broadcast and syndication

 The series originally premiered on ABC on September 20, 1996, as a part of the TGIF Friday Night lineup during its first season.
 It then spent its last two seasons on UPN on Tuesday nights ending on May 25, 1999.

 Clueless entered off-network syndication in fall 2000 along with Sabrina the Teenage Witch, Moesha and 7th Heaven, all of which are owned by CBS Media Ventures.
 It was the only series out of the four that was not picked up for a second season of syndication.
 Reruns later aired on The N until September 2009.

 In Canada, it airs weekdays at 2:30 pm on MuchMusic, following Sabrina reruns.
 In New Zealand, it aired on Saturday and Sundays at 5:30pm on defunct channel FOUR, following Sabrina reruns.
-In the UK it was previously aired on CITV, ITV (early morning broadcasts), Trouble and Paramount Comedy Channel.
+In the United Kingdom it was previously aired on CITV, ITV (early morning broadcasts), Trouble and Paramount Comedy Channel.
 Since 2019 the series has aired on Trace Vault.
 In Latin America, it was previously aired on Nickelodeon.

-In Italy, it aired on Rai 2 under the name Ragazze a Beverly Hills (Girls in Beverly Hills) in 2003.
+In Italy, it aired on Rai 2 under the name Ragazze a Beverly Hills (Girls in Beverly Hills) in 2003, and later on MTV with the original name.